fasiha/ebisu/README.md

     now: Optional[float] = None,
 ) -> Model
 ```
-For each fact in your quiz app, create an Ebisu `Model` via `ebisu.initModel`.
+For each fact in your quiz app, create an Ebisu `Model` via `initModel`.
 The optional keyword arguments, `wmaxMean`, `hmin`, `hmax`, and `n`, govern the collection of leaky integrators (weighted exponentials) that are at the heart of the Ebisu framework.
 Let’s talk about how they work.

 1. There are `n` leaky integrators (decaying exponentials), each with a halflife that’s strictly logarithmically increasing, starting at `hmin` hours (default 1) and ending at `hmax` hours (default `1e5` or roughly 11 years).
 2. Each of the `n` leaky integrators also has a weight, indicating its maximum recall probability at time 0.
 The weights are strictly exponentially decreasing: the first leaky integrator gets a weight of 1 and the `n`th gets `wmaxMean`.
 A single leaky integrator predicts a recall probability \\(p_i(t) ∝ w_i ⋅ 2^{-t / h_i}\\) (here \\(t\\) indicates hours since last review, and \\(w_i\\) and \\(h_i\\) are this leaky integrator’s weight and halflife; the index \\(i\\) runs from 1 to `n`).